Master of Science in Clinical Rehabilitation and Mental Health Counseling

 • Public rehabilitation agencies, e.g. state vocational rehabilitation or community rehabilitation providers

-• Correctional facilities, e.g. pre-release re-entry programs or jail diversion
+• Correctional facilities and re-entry programs

 • Examples of employment of recent graduates include: